AndiH/rsync-by-config/README.md

     rsync_options = ["--update"]
 ```

-The `gather` option is the important one, switching the order of source and destination in the underlying `rsync` call.
+The `gather` option is the important one.
+It switches the order of source and destination in the underlying `rsync` call.

 ## Dependencies
 Some Python packages are required for Simpler Rsync.
 All can be installed with `pip`: